-The SOE leadership has invested in the counseling program over many years to develop new coursework, expand its faculty, and enlarge its students' services.
+The SOE leadership has invested in this program over many years to be re-accredited, expand its faculty, and enlarge its students' services.
 SOE will continue to ensure the program is sufficiently funded during the transition to a new off-campus location.